neuresthetics/grokAlign/README.md

 Frontier labs can fight the principle, or they can copy-paste the implementation and stay alive.

-Most will choose the second option the moment the first $10B check is written against these exact metrics.

 ## Core Components (Expanded)

 ### Procedural Synthesis Engine (PSE)